jdkone/OST4GIS-week10/assignment/Proposal.md

 ## Technologies used

-I plan to use jQuery and underscore, as well as Carto.
+I plan to use jQuery, underscore, Carto and MapBox.

 ## Design spec